-Strategic deadlines are designed to help you move closer to your goals every day, week and month in a way that keeps you experiencing small wins along the way, rather than simply painting a huge target months away that just adds to your stress levels.
+Strategic deadlines are designed to help you move closer to your goals every day, week, and month.
+In this way it keeps you experiencing small wins along the way, rather than simply painting a huge target that is months away which just adds to your stress levels.
 Even still, for most people, few things cause worry, stress, and panic as much as deadlines.

 Remember the three-day, sleepless marathon you did in school just to submit a 20-page term paper on time?
 Or that incredibly manic week at the office when your team needed put in extra time to impress a valued client?

 In these situations, many people get stressed out enough that they begin exhibiting signs of shortened tempers, which can result in poor results for everyone.
 On the flip side, some people just get tunnel vision and do nothing but work towards achieving the goal while neglecting other priorities.
 Such is the gripping effects that deadlines can have on our professional lives.

 But there’s always a more effective way of doing things.
 Deadlines are easy to hate, but here's why you should love them instead.
 For one, deadlines mean you’re still in the game, that you’re in business.
 More importantly, deadlines can be a source of inspiration, excitement, purpose, and motivation instead of fear and—if your deadlines are strategic.